aerospike-community/safegaming/README.md

-# Game Simulator Aerospike
+# Safe Gaming Applications

+The Safe Gaming applications consist of three separate applications.
+They are:

+-   Safe Gaming Simulator (GameSimulator) – This application simulates a casino with gambling (games), players, player sessions, etc. This application drives the data used by the remining applications.
+-   Safe Gaming Dashboard (GameDashBoard) – This is a read-only console application driven by the output from Game Simulator.
+It simulators a high-level casino dashboard.
+It reads all global session overview, player wagers, player interventions, and detailed player information.
+-   Safe Gaming GUI – This is an interactive casino application where players place bets against the simulator.

-This is the game simulator for the Safe Gaming application.
-This application can run on any OS (Windows, MacOS, Linux, RHEL).
-This version targets the Aerospike DB.
+These applications can run on any OS (Windows, MacOS, and Linux).

+The Safe Gaming Simulator and Safe Gaming Dashboard applications can target different databases following the same document model and providing the same functionality/behavior.
+The following are the current databases supported:

+-   AerospikeDB (AS)
+-   MongoDB (MG)

+Each database target will be in a separate folder (they do share a common set of code except for the database component and configuration) based on the database name and the executable will be suffixed with the database abbreviation (e.g., GameDashBoardAS for Aerospike).

-This application is not a data generator but instead it simulates roulette and slot machine play using gaming industry rules, statistics, and data.
+These applications are not data generators but instead simulate roulette and slot machine play using gaming industry rules, statistics, and data.
 This includes player data based on geographic and financial data.

 ## Overview